Water Damage & Container Rain on Imported ProductsAugust 30, 2021

-This is the exact same process that is occurring inside of the locked container only to a much larger degree.
+This is the exact same process that is occurring inside of the locked container only on a much larger scale.

 Container rain is a common term that is used in the industry referring to heavy condensation formation within a shipping container.